SMcCandlish/phpBB-ext-RHTopicTags/README.md

 (or download it to your local computer and copy the files over by SFTP, SCP, or whatever means you use for this purpose).

-Either way, now go to ACP &gt; tab Customise &gt; Manage extensions &gt; RH Topic Tags &ngt; enable.
+Either way, now go to ACP &gt; tab Customise &gt; Manage extensions &gt; RH Topic Tags &gt; enable.

 Then purge the cache again as described above.